mrmatil/Aplikacja-Mobilna-WZR/README.md

 # Aplikacja-Mobilna-WZR

-IOS App for students and lecturers of the Faculty of Management of the University of Gdańsk.
+IOS App for students and lecturers from Faculty of Management of the University of Gdańsk.
 ##### Project almost ready to launch in AppStore

 ## Features: